Timbavati Private Nature Reserve: Geography

-Timbavati Private Nature Reserve is located in the Mpumalanga province of South Africa between latitudes 24° 34’ S and 24° 03’ S and longitudes 31° 03’ E and 31° 31’ E.
+Timbavati Nature Reserve is located in the Mpumalanga province of South Africa between latitudes 24° 34’ S and 24° 03’ S and longitudes 31° 03’ E and 31° 31’ E.

 The Timbavati Reserve consists of 50 contiguous tracts of land housing 12 luxury tourist lodges.

 The reserve forms part of the Greater Kruger National Park and lies nestled between the Kruger National Park on the east, the Klaserie and Umbabat Game Reserves in the north and the Thornybush Game Reserve in the west.
 There are no fences between the Timbavati and the Kruger National Park which allows free movement of wildlife between the reserves.
 The world-famous Kruger National Park is a conservation area of more than 20000 km2.

 The southern border of this great complex of public and privately owned protected land lies close to the Kingdom of Eswatini and abuts the boundaries of Zimbabwe in the north and Mozambique in the east.

 The terrain is undulating with altitudes varying between 300 and 500m above sea level.
 The area is characterised as 'savanna bushveld' with 6 different landscape types: acacia woodland, open woodland, mopane woodland, combretum woodland, mixed combretum woodland and mixed veld on Gabbro.
 Bush elephants, African buffaloes, kudu, Burchell's zebras, blue wildebeests, Cape giraffes, impalas, waterbucks and warthogs abound together with their attendant predators including lions, African leopards, South African cheetahs and spotted hyena.
 The endangered Cape wild dog is also a regular visitor to the Timbavati Game Reserve.
 The larger and rarer antelopes such as roan antelope, common eland and tsessebe have been slow to return to this area and their numbers are still critically low.

 The climate is typified by a summer wet season from October to March with the majority of rain falling between December and February.
 This is also the hottest time of the year, with temperatures in the region of 32 °C. A typical summer day will be hot with storm clouds gathering for a spectacular late afternoon thunderstorm.

 During the winter months (April–September) the weather is dry with little chance of rain.
 As game tends to congregate around dwindling water sources, game viewing is more predictable.
 Temperatures can range from 28 °C to 10 °C in one day.
 The mornings and evenings can be very cold and warm clothing is very strongly recommended.